iboeckma/gelic_mt/README.md

 There are a few scripts in `tests/` which are used in development but can also help to get to know the modules.
 After installing the package the scripts are executable in the folder `tests/`.

 __`test_downloading.py`__<br />
-Downloads and verifies the newest MARCXML files of https://data.dnb.de/DNB/.
+Downloads and verifies the newest MARCXML files of the DNB [data shop](https://data.dnb.de/DNB/).

 __`test_filter-by-id.py`__<br />
 Extracts IDs of `data/test_ids-to-extract.xml.zip` to then compare the IDs and extract the corresponding records of the file `data/test_input.xml.zip`.
-Results in `data/test_filtered-by-id.xml`
+Results in `data/test_filtered-by-id.xml`.

 __`test_filter-by-ddc-and-subject.py`__<br />
 Filters out fiction titles as well as records without subjects that were assigned by the DNB of `data/test_input.xml.zip`.
 Results in `data/test_filtered-by-ddcs-and-subject.xml`.